 What Is Stress?

 Stress is a feeling that we all experience.
 It happens throughout our lives when we're overwhelmed by events or circumstances that occur.
-Stress can be caused by everyday experiences such as work or school related stress, relationship or friendship problems, family conflict, other interpersonal issues, and so on.
+Stress can be caused by everyday experiences such as work or school related stress, relationship problems, family conflict, other interpersonal issues, and so on.
 We all experience it at different times for different reasons.
-Stress can affect someone to an extent where they need to seek professional help, but most of the time, it is something that goes away on its own when things cool down.
+Stress can affect someone to an extent where they need to seek professional help, most of the time, however, it is something that goes away on its own when things cool down.
 One of the things to take into account is that stress takes a toll on both the mind and the body.
 Today, we're going to discuss the ways that stress manifests itself in the body and how to know if you're being affected by burnout.

 A stressed face can be the first sign that something needs to change in your work life.
 Tension is a phenomenon that happens in your body in many different places such as your neck, shoulders, or face.
 It's when your muscles become stiff, and it is a common thing that occurs when a person is emotionally or physically stressed.
 Tension can be highly uncomfortable and burdensome.
-When someone experiences a high volume of stress for a sustained period of time, they may experience tension in the face which is so severe that it has a significant negative impact on their lives.
+When someone experiences a high volume of stress for a sustained period of time, they may experience tension in the face which has a significant negative impact on their lives.
 Facial tension occurs on a sliding scale; it can be mild or severe.
 The symptoms of facial tension include redness in the face, jaw stiffness, dull or aching pain across the forehead, and numbness or tingling.
 It's speculated that stress can cause tension headaches or migraines.
 If you're searching online for "headache in back of head" chances are, you may be experiencing tension headaches.